 The Amp hearing aid is an entry-level product, designed for people who are transitioning into hearing assistance device.
-Lyric hearing aid review users found the product would not be satisfactory for anyone who has a "full time" need.
+Lyric users found the product would not be satisfactory for anyone who has a "full time" need.
 The major advantage (and disadvantage) of the product is its low entry cost.

 It is a stock module that is adapted via various sleeves to fit the patient.
 It might as well be viewed as "reading glasses" for the ears.

 Just as someone who is transitioning into wearing spectacles might go to the drug store and buy a cheap set of reading glasses to wear occasionally; someone may choose to wear the AMP hearing aid for an hour-long business meeting and then take it off for the rest of the day.